SilenusTA/StreamRoller/docs/MESSAGES_DOC.md

     {
       type      : "ExtensionMessage"
-      from      : "demoextension"
+      from      : "randomfact"
       data      : {
                     type : "AdminModalCode"
-                    from : "demoextension"
+                    from : "randomfact"
                     data : "..."
                   }
     to          : "adminpage"